Code-Institute-Submissions/pokemon/README.md

 ### What does it do?

-This website is made to show a lot information about Pokemon and allow the user to filter the information as want to.
+This website is made to show a lot information about Pokemon in a visual way and allow the user to filter the information as want to.
+Website originally had a different design for charts, see wireframes, but due to **DC** dimension limitations had to be changed.

 ### How does it work

 This website uses Flask to route viewers through the site.
 The site is styled with Bootstrap.
+The charts are created using D3, Crossfilter and DC.
+Tour was made using intro.js.
+Data for the website is stored in MongoDB, all the collections I used were stripped down by myself, excluding types.csv, in Mongoshell in order to reduce the amount of information being processed.

 ## Features